Measuring Geopolitical Alignment and Economic Growth: Introduction

 \textit{Geoeconomics}.
-Our research bridges classical economic statecraft \citep{hirschman1945national, hirschman1958strategy, baldwin1985economic} with contemporary geoeconomic analysis \citep{blackwill2016war, Aghion2019-rp, clayton2023framework, clayton2024theory, Kleinman2024-yl, broner2025hegemonic, NBERw33964, Gopinath2025-kw, liu2025international}.
-While theoretical foundations for understanding how states leverage economic tools for strategic purposes are well-established, empirical evidence on the growth consequences remains limited.
-We provide systematic measurement of bilateral geopolitical relations and demonstrate their causal effects across a comprehensive panel spanning six decades.
-Our findings contribute to the sanctions literature \citep{Ahn2020-ng, Felbermayr2021-ws, Morgan2023-oq} by embedding sanctions within a broader framework of geopolitical relations, revealing how the full spectrum of international political dynamics---from cooperation to conflict---shapes economic development.
+Our research bridges classical economic statecraft \citep{hirschman1945national, baldwin1985economic, kirshner1995currency} with contemporary geoeconomic analysis \citep{clayton2024theory, clayton2023framework, NBERw32638, Kleinman2024-yl, Gopinath2025-kw, liu2025international}.
+While recent theoretical and empirical work has formalized the mechanisms, evidence on the growth consequences of geopolitical relations remains limited.
+In a companion paper, \citet{fan2025barriers} extend the measurement approach introduced here to study how geopolitical relations shape trade globalization; this paper focuses on the aggregate growth consequences.
+Our framework situates aid \citep{Alesina2000-ad, Nunn2014-food}, sanctions \citep{Morgan2023-oq}, and conflicts \citep{Martin2008-vf, FederleEtAl2026PriceOfWar} within a unified spectrum of geopolitical relations.

 \paragraph{Road Map} The remainder of the paper proceeds as follows.
-Section~\ref{s:measure_geo_relation} develops our event-based measure of geopolitical relations, demonstrating how we leverage LLMs to systematically analyze bilateral political events and capture major historical transformations.
-Section~\ref{s:dyn_growth_effects} presents our main empirical results, establishing the causal effect of geopolitical alignment on long-run growth using local projections and instrumental variables.
-Section~\ref{s:correlates} unpacks the channels through which geopolitics affects growth---stability, investment, trade, and productivity---and disentangles the interplay between democracy and international alignment.
-Section~\ref{s:geo_growth_acct} quantifies geopolitical contributions to growth through growth accounting exercises.
-Section~\ref{s:add_robust} provides extensive robustness tests using alternative estimation methods and measurement approaches.
+Section~\ref{s:measure_geo_relation} introduces our event-based measure of geopolitical alignment.
+Section~\ref{s:dyn_growth_effects} presents our main empirical results, estimating the dynamic effects of geopolitical alignment on long-run growth.
+Section~\ref{s:correlates} unpacks the channels through which geopolitics affects growth and disentangles the interplay between democracy and international alignment.
+Section~\ref{s:geo_growth_acct} applies these estimates to conduct growth accounting exercises.
+Section~\ref{s:add_robust} provides additional robustness tests.
 Section~\ref{s:conclusion} concludes.